 Word-fence Security for me was the culprit, for causing Google Adsense Plugin Failed Error Code 403 to not save.
 Why this is the case I’m not sure.
 Once activated, it will display ads fine, so I’m sure this bug will be fixed in the future.
 A quick Bing and Google search showed a heap of issues but no real solutions.
 I suspect Word Fence Security is being over-cautious with allowing a 3rd party to make changes.

-Word Fence Security has made my Top list of WordPress Plugins list and it has locked down many rogue IP address that have tried to do random login attempts.
+Word Fence Security has made my Top list of WordPress Plugins list and it has locked down many rogue IP addresses that have tried to do random login attempts.
 Get it now.